fullaware/ollama-pydantic/README.md

 This project includes three Python scripts designed to interact with different data sources and update specific fields in JSON or MongoDB documents.
 The scripts leverage the Ollama API for data classification and the Pydantic library for data validation.

+# Problem
+## Asteroids

+With a collection of 958524 asteroids, it is important that they have a `class` of either `C` (Carbonaceous),`S` (Silicate),`M` (Metallic) or `O` (Other, unclassified).
+I used Pydantic and Ollama to read each asteroid name and update it's document with its classification.

+## Elements
+119 Elements in the periodic table, they each needed to be classified for it's possible uses out of `"fuel", "lifesupport", "energystorage", "construction", "electronics", "coolants", "industrial", "medical", "propulsion", "shielding", "agriculture", "mining"`.
+I used Pydantic and Ollama to read each element and update it's document with its uses.

 ## Scripts

 ### 1. `update_element_uses.py`